co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_weight.md

 # Cart Weight #

 This API helps you get the cart weight.
+The weight unit returned is set in your WooCommerce settings.

 ### HTTP request ###